 It is important to note that all the previous exercises must be accompanied by an excellent warm-up phase beforehand.
 It cannot be said that they are very illustrative examples and that the variations in the intensities and the duration of the intervals are innumerable.

-You can combine this type of aerobic work with weight exercises, functional activity, or other exercises.
+You can combine this aerobic work with weight exercises, functional activities, or other exercises.
 Squats, burpees, push-ups, sit-ups, isometrics, or planks are exercises that can give a lot of options.
 Alternate them to create new and dynamic workout routines.

 We leave you with a video from our YouTube channel where you can see a routine of 8 exercises with 45 seconds of work and 15 seconds of recovery.
 All are good ideas for you to dare to create your session.